commitdev/docs/docs/eps/ep-expectations.md

 We want to make sure you’re getting the full experience of what full-time work with your SP is like during your 3-month pilot.

 As a Commit employee, you’re expected to respond to any communication from the Engineer Success team within 24 hours during your pilot.

+Community collaboration can help you get the most out of your pilot and help you ramp up quicker.
+For this reason, we ask you to start at least 2 discussions monthly during your pilot, or at least 6 discussions overall over the 3-month period.
+You’re also expected to share 1 new project on our platform within the first 3 weeks of your start date as a way for our community to learn from each other and live into our value of [Working Out Loud](https://docs.commit.dev/about/how-we-work).
+Weekly or bi-weekly updates are encouraged!

 Attendance of SP meetings, collaboration with the SP team, and meaningful contributions during your pilot are all essential for your long-term success.
 Building a strong professional relationship with the SP will help you, whether you continue on full-time after the pilot or not.